-With faculty advisor approval, students may transfer a maximum of 7 credits from a UW-Madison undergraduate degree or an ABET-accredited undergraduate degree (from another institution).
+With faculty advisor approval, a maximum of 7 credits from a UW-Madison undergraduate degree or an ABET-accredited undergraduate degree (from an other institution) may be applied toward the minimum graduate degree credit requirement.
 Only coursework that is applicable to the degree curriculum is eligible (based on UW-Madison course/course equivalency number).
-These credits will not be allowed to satisfy the minimum graduate coursework (50%) requirement unless taken in courses numbered 700 or above (UW-Madison course equivalent).
-No credits can be applied toward the minimum graduate residence credit requirement.
+These credits will not be allowed to count toward the Minimum Graduate Coursework (50%) Requirement unless taken in courses numbered 700 or above (UW-Madison course equivalent).
+No credits can be counted toward the minimum graduate residence credit requirement.
 Coursework earned ten or more years prior to admission is not allowed to satisfy requirements.